Factsheet: Emergency Medical Treatment

 These forms are generally completed by hospital clinicians (following discussions with a person or their substitute decision-maker while a person is in hospital) to communicate whether emergency CPR would be futile or burdensome, or whether the person does not want that treatment.

-If you are unsure about following a Resuscitation Plan, ask questions!
+If you are unsure about following a resuscitation plan, ask questions!

-The law in this area can be complex.
 If you are unsure about whether or not you should follow a Resuscitation Plan:

 - Aged care workers: Discuss your concerns with your manager or the practice nurse.
 They may wish to seek legal advice about the appropriate course of action.